 The North Western Waters Advisory Council (NWWAC) holds a series of regular meetings 10-15 times a year to discuss, exchange views and formulate proposals with EU policy makers, national administrations, scientists, and academics a variety of local, regional and horizontal cross cutting issues related to fisheries management within its scope of action.
-The NWWAC then elaborates and produce evidence based advice generally agreed by consensus which is subsequently submitted to the European Commission and the Member States.
+The NWWAC then elaborates and produces evidence based advice generally agreed by consensus which is subsequently submitted to the European Commission and the Member States.

 The NWWAC membership consists of a number of tiers.
 This allows access to the process by as many stakeholders as possible in an endeavour to balance efficiency and inclusiveness.